keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-“Can’t,” she whispered slash panted then swallowed the loogie.
+“Can’t,” she whispered-slash-panted then swallowed the loogie.
 “Scare the children,” she said, loudly, just as the boy and his mother walked past her.
 </p>

 <p>